-The Division recognizes the importance of building bridges connecting the university to the local community.
-It was in this spirit that in 1985 Heiko Oberman launched the Annual Lecture for Town and Gown.
-The series has brought renowned scholars to the University of Arizona campus and have been avidly attended.
-It was Oberman's hope that they would stimulate the creative capacities of a broad public.
+The Division recognizes the importance of connecting the university to the local community.
+It was in this spirit that in 1985 Heiko Oberman launched the Annual Town and Gown Lecture.
+The series has brought renowned scholars to the University of Arizona campus.

 2017 Merry E. Wiesner-Hanks, Distinguished Professor of History, University of Wisconsion-Milwaukee

 "To the Ends of the Earth: Religious Transformations in the Age of the Reformation"

 2016 Thomas Kaufmann, Professor of Church History, University of Göttingen

 2015 Thomas E. Burman, Distinguished Professor of the Humanities and Professor of History, University of Tennessee, Knoxville